 It’s just one of the many top things to do in Portland.

-There are five liquor houses that make up Distillery Row though we only went to one, the New Deal Distillery which is known for its artisan vodkas.
+There are several liquor houses that make up Distillery Row though we only went to one, the New Deal Distillery which is known for its artisan vodkas.

 This is perfect because vodka is that liquor.
 The one I vowed to never drink straight up again after an eventful evening at a comedy club that ended up with the bathroom stall spinning.